 In May 2016, the Supreme Court ruled in Zubik v.
 Burwell, one of the many challenges to the accommodation brought by religiously affiliated institutions.
 These institutions want to block their employees and students from receiving birth control coverage from third-party insurance companies, even though the religious groups don’t have to pay for or provide it.
 We filed a brief in Zubik on behalf of 240 students, faculty, and staff at religiously affiliated universities that discussed the importance of providing contraceptive coverage to those who work or study at these institutions.

 In its Zubik ruling, the Supreme Court essentially side-stepped the issue.
 Instead it sent the issue back down to the lower courts and urged them to consider other possible accommodations.
-In light of Zubik, the government issued a request for information on whether there are alternative ways to accommodate objecting institutions while still ensuring that women have access to seamless coverage for contraception.
+In light of Zubik, the government issued a request for information on whether there are alternative ways to accommodate objecting institutions while still ensuring that women have access to seamless coverage for contraception and we submitted comments.
 After reviewing 54,000 comments, the Obama administration concluded that there was no feasible alternative.
 Unfortunately, no resolution has been reached and these women’s access to contraception remains in limbo.

 You can learn more about the case on our Zubik v.
 Price page.

-Trump Administration Regulations Will Create A New, Sweeping Religious Exemption
+Trump Administration Regulations Create A New, Sweeping Religious Exemption